nrwl/workshop-nx-labs/rxjs/lab-5.md

 ##### In `ticket-details.component.ts`,

 1. This view component has a click handler on the header to call `markToWork()`.
 Update `markToWork()` to make a call to the ticket timer service method to add a ticket id to work.
 2. In (3) above we added code to add a ticket to our 'to-work' list.
-Now we need to configure (using observables) a watch to update the header color when the current ticket is in that 'to-work' list.
+Now we need to configure (using observables) a watch to update the header color when the current ticket is contained in the 'work in-progress' list.

 ##### In `ticket-details.component.html`,

-Use class data binding to update CSS header stylings when the ticket is "marked to work":
+Use class data binding to update CSS header stylings when the current ticket is "marked to work":

 ##### In `ticket-list.component.ts`